BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-11-autocaption.md

 ## Conclusions

-As a concept, using machine learning and AI to automate the imagery review process has real potential to protect staff from harmful material, increase response times and therefore increase the quality of crowdsourced data being utilised.
+As a concept, using Computer Vision to automate the imagery review process has real potential to protect staff from harmful material, increase response times and therefore increase the quality of crowdsourced data being utilised.
 The technology exists in various implementations so further work is required to evaluate each option against the available resources of time and budgets.

 ## Further reading